mochidev/CodableDatastore/Sources/CodableDatastore/CodableDatastore.docc/Conceptual/On Disk Representation.md

 15. The `Dirty` file is removed for the snapshot.

 The above is performed for a single transaction, so multiple updates can take advantage of this and be written at the same time.
-Updated made without a transaction are performed within one automatically, though these edits may be coalesced if they happen between writes to disk from multiple sources.
+Updates made without a transaction are performed within one automatically, though these edits may be coalesced if they happen between writes to disk from multiple sources.